KevCui/pybbboing/README.md

 ### Example
 ~$ pybbboing test

-Arcocnidg to a resecraher at "Cdmbriage Utiversiny", it dseon't mtaetr in which order the letters in a word aer, the only itpormant tinhg is taht the frist and last leettr be at the rhigt pcela.
-The rset can be a toatl mess and you can sltil raed it wituoht plborem.
-This is bseauce the hmaun mind deos not read ervey letter by itlesf but the word as a weloh.
+Accirdong to a reesarcher at "Crmiabdge Univyrsite", it doesn't mttaer in wichh odrer the lettres in a word are, the olny imoprtnat thing is taht the fsrit and lsat leettr be at the rhgit pcale.
+The rest can be a tatol mses and you can sitll read it wiohtut pmorleb.
+Tihs is bceause the hmaun mind does not read eervy ltteer by itself but the word as a wohle.

-Adcorcing to a reserahcer at "Cambirdge Unitersivy", it deosn't matter in whcih odrer the ltteres in a word aer, the only imponratt thnig is taht the fsirt and lsat letetr be at the rhigt plcea.
-The rest can be a toatl mess and you can sitll read it wituoht pmrbleo.
-Tihs is beasuce the hamun mnid deos not read erevy ltteer by itelsf but the wrod as a whelo.
+Accordnig to a rescaerher at Cambrgdie 'iUiversnty', it doesn't meattr in wihch oredr the letters in a word aer, the only iapormtnt tihng is taht the fsirt and last letter be at the rghit plaec.
+The rset can be a tatol mses and you can siltl raed it whuiott prlboem.
+Tihs is baceuse the hamun mnid does not raed evrey letter by istelf but the wrod as a whloe.